Ending Preventable Death and Harm Linked to Birth Control

 The pill, the patch and the ring (Combination Hormonal Birth Control) are relatively safe for many women who may only experience the more common side effects such as nausea, headaches, dizziness, spotting, weight gain, breast tenderness, etc.

-Unfortunately, the more dangerous side effect of these estrogen based drugs is the increased risk of developing a blood clot which is an extremely dangerous medical condition that is often overlooked, always understated and frequently misdiagnosed.
+Unfortunately, the most dangerous side effect of these estrogen based drugs is death which is rarely discussed in any detail.
+The increased risk of developing a blood clot is an extremely dangerous medical condition which is often overlooked, always understated and frequently misdiagnosed.